April 26, 2016

 "Flaws in communication are a common source of conflict," IT manager Dan Parsons said to the Bureau of Labor Statistics.
 "You'll usually work with or for someone else, so having these skills will make you stand out."

 The best way to improve your communication skills is through practice.
 If you're currently in the workforce, volunteer to give a presentation or try to be more vocal during meetings.
 Consider the way that you currently speak with those around you, and determine if there are areas that you can improve in.
 When other people are speaking, make sure that you are listening attentively rather than just considering how you'll respond as soon as they're finished.
 Don't forget to think about nonverbal communication as well, such as e-mails and other forms of messaging.
-In SNHU's online programs, you'll have opportunities to improve your communication skills by participating in online discussions on Blackboard, the program that will become your virtual classroom.
+In SNHU's online programs, you'll have opportunities to improve your communication skills by participating in online discussions in our state-of-the-art learning environment.
 Crafting your own posts and responding to those of your classmates will help you learn to more efficiently express your own ideas and discuss the contributions of others.

 Organizational Skills: Even if you're technically proficient in your field, you'll face challenges if you can't organize your time, space and workload.
 A major part of being organized is staying on top of your goals, duties and expected deliverables.
 Experiment with different organizational systems - from those as simple as a to-do list on a notepad to one of the many tools available online - to find what works best for you and your personality type.
 In an SNHU online degree program, you'll improve your organizational skills by learning to effectively and efficiently balance your time between courses and other professional and personal obligations.
 Academic advisors will help to create a plan that will maximize your academic success, and strengthen your soft skills in the process.